micaelmz/pong-game/readme.md

 ### Version 1.0 change log
 ```
 💡 IDEA! - PvE gameplay
-In the next update, I want try to make it possible to play this game versus the computer.
+In the next update, I want to try to make it possible to play this game versus the computer.
 Wait for it!
 ```